madmoizo/utililib/README.md

 # What is this useful for ?

-Utililib is a utility librairy which will always be your loyal companion during your adventures in the javascript world.
+Utililib is a utility library which will always be your loyal companion during your adventures in the javascript world.

 # Browser support